jason12333/Flexoskeleton-Printing/README.md

 This process is based on the modification of consumer grade [fused deposition material (FDM) 3D printers](cite) to extrude rigid FDM filaments (e.g. ABS/PLA) directly onto a flexible yet inextensible thermoplastic backing layer (PC, Polycarbonate).
 Upon deposition, the two materials form strong and instant bonding based on properly tuned heatbed temperature and initial Z-level of the nozzle.
 This method significantly improves the fatigue resistance and large-angle bendability of printed components and enables a class of insect-inspired robot morphologies, such as joint limits based on jamming and interlocking of rigid [mushrooms](https:cite).

-## Building flexoskeleton printed parts
+## Instructions on flexoskeleton printing

-Flexoskeleton printing is based on direct deposition of traditional FDM filaments (e.g. ABS/PLA) onto a flexible yet inextensible backing film (e.g. PC, Polycarbonate),
+Flexoskeleton printing is based on direct deposition of traditional FDM filaments (e.g. ABS/PLA) onto a flexible yet inextensible backing film (e.g. PC, Polycarbonate).
+It combines the design concepts from lamination with

 ### Fabrication steps

 ### Thermal bonding

+### "Mushroom" designs

-### Post-assembly
+###

 ## Gallery of flexoskeleton printing

 ## Flexoskeleton related projects

-## Mushroom designs